 The Lower Wharf of Bude Canal is a great place to visit.
-Not only is there the market on Fridays in the summer, but also eateries such as The Olive Tree and The Kitchen Front, the Lock Gates Cafe adn The Barge on the Market side of the canal and The Falcon Hotel and the Brendon Arms on the opposite side.
+Not only is there the market on Fridays in the summer, but also eateries such as The Olive Tree, The Kitchen Front, the Lock Gates Cafe adn The Barge on the Market side of the canal, and The Falcon Hotel and the Brendon Arms on the opposite side.
 There is also a kiosk selling fish and chips, cold drinks and other snacks and several Ice Cream stands.
-Later this year we will see the opening of a new restaurant on the wharf in the shape of The Barge Bude, which is a purpose built barge situated alongside the wharf, a great location.

 Also to be found in this area is the fabulous Bude Castle housing the Museum and exhibitions of local artists’ work; the Tourist Information office and the local library.